J.D. Peck

 Common bad credit scenarios veterans run into

 Bad credit can come from life disruption, not irresponsibility.
 Deployments, PCS moves, medical expenses, family transitions, and income changes after service can all create short-term damage.
 VA underwriting is designed to evaluate whether that disruption is behind you and whether stability is now established.
+Use CFPB homebuying tools.

 Collections and charge-offs

 Type, age, and context matter.
 The key is whether the pattern is ongoing or resolved.
+Send your collection list for a plan.

 Late payments

 Underwriting cares about timeline, frequency, and what changed after the late period.
+Ask how many recent lates matter.

 Repossession history